-If you are experiencing vibrations, banging, or knocking sounds in your piping system, then there might be several reasons for it.
+If you are experiencing vibrations, banging, or knocking sounds in your piping system, then there might be several reasons for Power Gear.
 A common term for all these noises through plumbing pipes is water hammering.
 However, no one likes the unwanted irritating sounds and looks for the root causes of the problem to find appropriate solutions and prevent further damage to your plumbing system.

 What causes Knocking Pipes?